 Example: Mary is an Age recipient who has lived on her own for many years, but due to declining health and recent falls, her son Marcus has moved in to care for her.
 Marcus applied and qualified for CP.
 As Mary was already receiving a social security pension payment and assessed as a higher ADAT score adult (an ADAT score of at least 25 with the THP component being a minimum of 10) she was not required to provide her income and asset details and meet the CRIA test as part of Marcus’ CP application.

-Example: Pratik and his brother Sannat emigrated from India and have been Australian residents for 8 years.
-They both worked full time but Sannat was injured in a car collision 2 years ago and as a result is unable to work and requires daily assistance with most physical activities.
-Sannat applied for DSP and although he was given a qualifying rating under the DSP impairment tables and satisfied the pension income and assets tests, DSP could not be granted as he did not meet the residency test requirement of 10 years.
+Example: Pratik and his brother Sannat emigrated from India and have been Australian residents for 8 years on permanent visas.
+Pratik provided Sannat with care and support due to injuries sustained in a car accident some years before their arrival in Australia.
+Sannat applied for DSP and although he was given a qualifying rating under the DSP impairment tables and satisfied the pension income and assets tests, DSP could not be granted as he did not satisfy all the residence requirements (he had been an Australian resident for less than 10 years and his continuing ability to work occurred before he became an Australian resident).

 Carer receiver’s income is underestimated